Gradians to Mils (NATO) Conversion

-Enter the angle in gradians below to get the value converted to mils (NATO).
+Enter the angle in gradians below to convert it to mils.

-To convert a gradian measurement to a mil measurement, multiply the angle by the conversion ratio.
+To convert a measurement in gradians to a measurement in mils, multiply the angle by the following conversion ratio: 16 mils/gradian.

-Since one gradian is equal to 16 mils (NATO), you can use this simple formula to convert:
+Since one gradian is equal to 16 mils, you can use this simple formula to convert:

-The angle in mils (NATO) is equal to the gradians multiplied by 16.
+The angle in mils is equal to the angle in gradians multiplied by 16.

 1g = 16 mil